Set Worthy Goals

 What do I mean by that?

-So, even in a busy life there are opportunities to switch things up to make your life more open.
+Even in a busy life there are opportunities to switch things up to make your life more open.
 And openness, at least in my experience, leads to you being luckier through exposure to a greater range of choices and opportunities.

 Say yes to that dinner with the friend you haven’t seen in a while.
 Stop in for a trial lesson at the BJJ school.
-Flip through the course extension catalogue from the Uni or search on something you want to learn on Coursera.
+Flip through the course extension catalogue from the Uni, or search on something you want to learn on Coursera.

-What is the expression about having your “hook always set”?
+The expression about having your “hook always set”?
 It’s that.
 Have an attitude of openness to experience and possibility and following the path of things that intrigue you.
 Try something that has piqued your interest and at least find out if it has legs.

 Fin